Simulation-of-Traffic-and-Transport/SiTT/examples/README.md

   segmented paths for further calculation.
 * [import_shape_depths_folder.py](import_shape_depths_folder.py): This will import a number of shape files containing points into the database.
 The script also fixes some glitches in these files.
+* [calculate_river_depths.py](calculate_river_depths.py): The script takes all path segments and river depths, and calculates the depth of each point using grid interpolation.
+Since we have multiple (possibly) overlaying shapes, we have to check each point.
+This takes quite a while, so go get some lunch while this is calculating.